Beyond the Rocks (film): Differences from the book

 While the book mostly takes place at dinner parties, picnics and balls, the film version changes many of the events to take place during perilous outdoor sports.
 Relatedly, the book's Bracondale never saves Theodora's life, as there is no particular danger for her to get into.
 Josiah in the book is chronically ill and dies after a long period of health problems; in the film he dies relatively quickly during an ambush while in Africa.
 The film also has added historical sequences, inspired by Cecil B. DeMille's work.
 Director Sam Wood had been an assistant director for DeMille.

+Reception

+In a review, Photoplay wrote: "Written, supervised, and dominated by the personality of Elinor Glyn.
+A little unreal and hectic as though the continuous presence of the stars was the desired object.
+But those who like Valentino and Swnason will not be disappointed.
+A glynish tale of true love, baronial halls, and the treacherous Alps, with Gloria's makeup whiter than the snow."

-Preservation status
+Preservation

 Beyond the Rocks was considered a lost film.
 In the last years of her life Gloria Swanson professed a desire to see Beyond the Rocks with a modern audience, as much interest lingered for Valentino, but at the time of her death in 1983 the film (save for a one-minute portion) was still believed lost.
-In 2003, however, a print was found in the Netherlands among some two thousand rusty film canisters in the possession of Joop van Liempd of Haarlem; it was restored by the Nederlands Filmmuseum and the Haghefilm Conservation and given its first modern screening in 2005, with a DVD release the following year.
+In 2003, however, a print was found in the Netherlands among some two thousand rusty film canisters from the private collection of Joop van Liempd of Haarlem, which was deposited at Eye Filmmuseum in 2000; it was restored by the Nederlands Filmmuseum and Haghefilm Laboratories and given its first modern screening in 2005, with a DVD release the following year.